 Saying prayers together before bedtime can be a wonderful ritual.

-Maybe Mom can't sleep because she has issues she can't talk about.
-Try to discuss this with her, or suggest she discuss the problem with another member of the family or a professional.
+Maybe Mom can't sleep because they have issues they can't talk about.
+Try to discuss this with them, or suggest they discuss the problem with another member of the family or a professional.

 Remind your senior to go to the bathroom before going to sleep.
-If he gets up often at night to go to the bathroom, suggest that he doesn't drink any liquids for three or four hours before bedtime.
+If they get up often at night to go to the bathroom, suggest that they don't drink any liquids for three or four hours before bedtime.
 On the other hand, don't skimp too much on fluids during the day because you want to cut down on bathroom visits.
 Older adults often become dehydrated, which leads to painful (but common) urinary tract infections.

 Learn sleep techniques and teach them to your senior: